rubensa/springframework/spring-projects/spring-ws-samples/airline/readme.txt

 == Spring Web Service Airline sample application ==
 =====================================================

-@author Alef Arendsen

 1. INTRODUCTION

 Features a web service on top of an airline reservation system, backed by a database.
-The web service works using XPath queries to pull information from a message following the airline.xsd schema in src\webapp.
+The web service works by using XML Marshalling techniques, and JDOM in combination with XPath queries to pull information from a message following the airline.xsd schema in src/webapp.

-A c# client is available in the client directory.
+A C# client is available in the client directory.

 2. INSTALLATION

 The Airline sample is a normal web application that connects to a database of your choice.

 1. Create a database using one of the scripts in src/etc/db
 2. Adjust the jdbc.properties in src/etc/resources/org/springframework/ws/samples/airline/dao